yan-soon/tp/docs/DeveloperGuide.md

    Expected: No module edited. _Invalid command format_ message is shown in the result display.

 1. Test case: `edittt cs2100 t/cool`<br>
-   Expected: No module edited. _Unknown command format_ message is shown in the result display.
+   Expected: No module edited. _Unknown command_ message is shown in the result display.

 #### List All Modules